 When checking a sponsor’s track record, you want to see success, but don’t get blinded by impressive returns or projections.
 You want to understand what drove that success and determine if those factors can be replicated for future deals.
 Make sure you ask them about challenges in their business and a deal that didn’t work out as expected.
 Pay close attention to their response.
 Do they point fingers and blame others or do they take accountability and acknowledge what they would do differently?

-Experience is important, but there is a reason every investment prospective includes a warning that “past performance does not guarantee future success.”
+Experience is important, but there is a reason every investment prospectus includes a warning that “past performance does not guarantee future success.”
 There are simply too many factors that can vary from previous investments whether they are related to the market, economic climate, personnel, legislation, etc. With that said, it’s the easiest and most tangible element to lean on.
 Sometimes operators won’t have a long track record in syndications but have strong success in business or a related field with transferrable skills.
 For instance, I have a marketing background and managed teams on complex, multimillion-dollar projects for over 13 years.
 At one point, I managed 7 vendor agencies and oversaw a marketing budget in excess of $100 million.
 Notably, I helped turn around a struggling automotive brand to become the fastest growing brand in America.
-That experience is extremely relevant when it comes to overseeing key aspects of apartment syndications such as project management, budget management, vendor relations and investor relations.
+That experience is extremely relevant when it comes to overseeing key aspects of apartment syndications such as project management, budget management, vendor relations, and investor relations.

-Step 2: Look for an All-Star Real Estate Team
+All-Star Real Estate Team

 The operator is the point person and their ability to assemble a remarkable team and oversee the business plan is critical.
 Besides the operator, other key positions we want to learn about are the property management company, contractor, lender, and any advisors/board members (amongst others).
 If the operator does not have a lot of experience, we’re leaning more heavily on the team they’ve assembled.
 We want to know they’ve put together an all-star cast with motivation to see the project succeed.